Sachithra-oshadha/ELT_test/README.md

 # Load Profile and Customer Behavior Analysis Pipeline

 This repository contains two Python scripts for processing load profile data and analyzing customer behavior using a PostgreSQL database and machine learning techniques.
-The scripts are designed to read data from Excel files, store it in a database, and perform predictive modeling and visualization for customer energy usage patterns.
+The scripts are designed to read data from Excel or CSV files, store it in a database, and perform predictive modeling and visualization for customer energy usage patterns.

 ## Prerequisites